-The instrument enables you to choose whether to display absorbance data as Optical Density (OD) or %Transmittance (%T) in the Reduction dialog.
+The instrument allows you to choose whether to display absorbance data as Optical Density (OD) or %Transmittance (%T).

 Optical Density

 Optical density (OD) is the quantity of light passing through a sample to a detector relative to the total quantity of light available.
 Optical Density includes absorbance of the sample plus light scatter from turbidity and background.
 You can compensate for background using blanks.